-After a short 15-minute drive from the airport, check in at the Hotel and let a mouth-watering brunch –with views of the Hotel's garden and the Park VII– revive you.
+After a short 15-minute drive from the airport, check in at the Hotel where a relaxing brunch–overlooking the Hotel's garden and Eduardo VII Park–will revive you.

 - Hop on the famed "28" tram, which winds through Lisbon's cobblestone streets and historical sites.

-- Work out in the rooftop fitness centre, which affords spectacular, panoramic views of the city.
+- Work out in the rooftop fitness centre, which features a fully equipped Pilates room and panoramic views of the city.

-- Depart or a riverside visit to the city's most significant monuments, the Belém Tower and the Hieronimite Moastery (both listed as UNESCO world heritage sites), and the Monument of Discoveries.
-At a quick pit stop you'll savor typical Portuguese custard tarts, Pastéis de Belém.
-Lunch at Casa do Leão within the walls of the castle.
+- Depart on a riverside visit to the city's most significant monuments, including Belém Tower and Hieronimite Monastery (UNESCO World Heritage Sites) and the Monument of Discoveries.
+At a quick stop, savor Pastéis de Belém, Portuguese custard tarts.

-- Join a regatta or go sailing with personal skippers along the Tagus River.
+- Join a regatta or go for a group sail with personal skippers along the Tagus River.

-- Enjoy a port-tasting at the National Institute of Porto Wine.
+- Enjoy port tasting at the National Institute of Porto Wine.

 - Dine like royalty a Queluz Palace, the former residence of the Kings of Portugal.